Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 4 Desember 2025 18.27.57 UTC
+- WIB: Kamis, 4 Desember 2025 20.03.12 UTC
-- WITA: Kamis, 4 Desember 2025 19.27.57 UTC
+- WITA: Kamis, 4 Desember 2025 21.03.12 UTC
-- WIT: Kamis, 4 Desember 2025 20.27.57 UTC
+- WIT: Kamis, 4 Desember 2025 22.03.12 UTC

 Kutipan Inspiratif:
-"No one who achieves success does so without acknowledging the help of others.
-The wise and confident acknowledge this help with gratitude."
+"The road to success is not easy to navigate, but with hard work, drive and passion, it's possible to achieve the American dream."

 Kategori: success